werixx1/CNN-Alzheimer-MRI-Classification/README.md

 c.
 Dropout – prepare a comparative report with and without applying dropout. ✅\
 d.
 Data extension – prepare a comparative report with and without adding a new batch of data. ✅\
 e.
 Different input sizes (e.g., 96x96, 160x160, 224x224) – prepare a comparative report for each size. ✅\
 f.
-Different batch sizes (e.g., 32, 64, 128) – prepare a comparative report for each size. \
+Different batch sizes (e.g., 32, 64, 128) – prepare a comparative report for each size. ✅\
 g.
-Different network architectures (e.g., VGG16, ResNet101, InceptionV3, MobileNet) – prepare a comparative report for each architecture (at least 4).
+Different network architectures (e.g., VGG16, ResNet101, InceptionV3, MobileNet) – prepare a comparative report for each architecture (at least 4). ✅

 ##
 todo
 - change dataset to regular not augmented and train again :( ✅
-- check variables names
+- check variables names ✅

+##
+todo in the future
+- !! get rid of code redundancy !! (make functions that automatically change images input sizes, batch sizes, models etc)

 ##
 - https://www.geeksforgeeks.org/image-classification-using-resnet/